James Charles

-James Charles Dickinson (born May 23, 1999) is an American beauty YouTuber and makeup artist.
-While working as a local makeup artist in his hometown of Bethlehem, New York, Charles started a YouTube channel, where he posts makeup tutorials.
+James Charles Dickinson (born May 23, 1999) is an American YouTuber and makeup artist.
+While working as a local makeup artist in his hometown of Bethlehem, New York, Charles started a YouTube channel, where he began uploading makeup tutorials.
 In 2016, he became the first male brand ambassador for CoverGirl after a tweet featuring his makeup went viral online.

 In 2020, Charles hosted, directed, and co-produced the YouTube Originals reality competition series Instant Influencer.
 He has released an eyeshadow palette and created a makeup line in collaboration with Morphe Cosmetics, and has received numerous awards for his work on social media, including two People's Choice Awards, three Streamy Awards, one Shorty Award, and one Teen Choice Award.

-His career has included multiple online controversies, including a widely publicized feud with fellow beauty YouTuber Tati Westbrook in 2019.
-After being accused by several underage boys of online grooming, Charles admitted to sexting with two underage boys though denied knowing they were underage at the time.
+His career has included multiple online controversies, including a widely publicized feud with fellow beauty YouTuber Tati Westbrook in 2019 and accusations of sexting with underage boys in 2021; he later stated that he was unaware of their ages at the time.

 Early life

 James Charles Dickinson was born on May 23, 1999 in Bethlehem, New York, to parents Skip, a contractor, and Christine Dickinson.
 His younger brother, Ian Jeffrey, works as a model.
+In 2010, James started a YouTube channel, JaysCoding, where he made song covers and videos about being in the Mario Kart Wii competitive modding community.
 He attended Bethlehem Central High School, where he graduated in 2017.
 Describing his high school experience, he stated, "I did get bullied a lot in high school and personally, I just ignored it."
 Charles began working as an amateur hairstylist and started doing makeup after being asked by a friend to do her makeup for a school dance.
 After teaching himself how to apply makeup, he soon began doing it professionally for girls in his area.